obss/trapper/README.md

 ## Using Trapper as a Library

 We created an `examples` directory that includes example projects to help you get started on using trapper.
-Currently, it includes a question answering project using the SQuAD dataset, and a POS tagging project using the CONLL2003 dataset.
+Currently, it includes a POS tagging project using the CONLL2003 dataset, and a question answering project using the SQuAD dataset.
+The POS tagging example shows how to use trapper on a task that does not have a direct support from the transformers library.
+It implements all custom components and provides a complete project structure including the tests.
+On the other hand, the question answering example shows using trapper on a task that transformers library already supports.
+We implemented it to demonstrate how trapper may still be helpful on tasks already supported thanks to configuration file based experiments.

-### Training ROBERTA on CONLL2003 POS Tagging
+### Training a POS Tagging Model on CONLL2003

-Since the docs and tutorials of transformers library lack a POS tagger example, we added an example project to train a `roberta` model on `CONLL2003` POS tagging dataset and performs inference using it.
-You can it in `examples/pos_tagging`.
-It is a self-contained project including its own requirements file, therefore you can copy the folder to another directory to use it as a template for your own project.
+Since the transformers library lacks a direct support for POS tagging, we added an example project that trains a transformer model on `CONLL2003` POS tagging dataset and perform inference using it.
+You can find it in `examples/pos_tagging`.
+It is a self-contained project including its own requirements file, therefore you can copy the folder into another directory to use as a template for your own project.
 Please follow its `README.md` to get started.

+### Training a Question Answering Model on SQuAD v1 Dataset

+You can use the notebook in `examples/question_answering/question_answering. ipynb` to follow the steps while training a transformer model on SQuAD.

 ## Installation